 -The entire dental bonding procedure usually between 30 minutes to an hour for each tooth.
-If done properly, dental bonding should not be noticeable to anyone.
+If done properly, tooth bonding should not be noticeable to anyone.
 It should match your existing tooth structure perfectly.

-What Can Dental Bonding Do For You?
+What Can Tooth Bonding Do For You?

 -Repair cracks or chips in teeth.

 -Cover stains or discolorations.